Rayansh0071505/Heart_Disease_Detection/README.md

     2: Possible or definite left ventricular hypertrophy Enlarged heart's main pumping chamber

-thalach - maximum heart rate achieved
+<li>thalach - maximum heart rate achieved

-exang - exercise induced angina (1 = yes; 0 = no)
+<li>exang - exercise induced angina (1 = yes; 0 = no)

-oldpeak - ST depression induced by exercise relative to rest looks at stress of heart during excercise unhealthy heart will stress more
+<li>oldpeak - ST depression induced by exercise relative to rest looks at stress of heart during excercise unhealthy heart will stress more

-slope - the slope of the peak exercise ST segment
+<li>slope - the slope of the peak exercise ST segment

     0: Upsloping: better heart rate with excercise (uncommon)
     1: Flatsloping: minimal change (typical healthy heart)
     2: Downslopins: signs of unhealthy heart

-ca - number of major vessels (0-3) colored by flourosopy
+<li>ca - number of major vessels (0-3) colored by flourosopy

-        colored vessel means the doctor can see the blood passing through the more blood movement the better (no clots) thal - thalium stress result
+       <li> colored vessel means the doctor can see the blood passing through
+       <li> the more blood movement the better (no clots)
+<li>thal - thalium stress result

-        1,3: normal
+       <li> 1,3: normal
-        6: fixed defect: used to be defect but ok now
+       <li> 6: fixed defect: used to be defect but ok now
-        7: reversable defect: no proper blood movement when excercising
+        <li>7: reversable defect: no proper blood movement when excercising

-target - have disease or not (1=yes, 0=no) (= the predicted attribute)
+<li>target - have disease or not (1=yes, 0=no) (= the predicted attribute)